|

 B. The lavalava (sarong)

-The Samoan formal lavalava, a sarong, is a versatile and iconic piece of traditional Samoan clothing.
-Worn by men and women, the lavalava is a rectangular piece of fabric wrapped around the waist and secured by a simple knot or tucked in.
-This practical and comfortable garment is integral to daily life in Samoa.
-It is worn in various settings, from casual to ceremonial.
+The Samoan formal lavalava is a versatile and iconic piece of Samoa traditional clothing, worn by both men and women.
+This rectangular fabric is wrapped around the waist and secured with a knot or tuck, making it a practical and comfortable garment for daily and ceremonial use.

 Materials and Patterns